vkosuri/django-dialogflow/README.md

 ## Contributing

-Development of django-dialogflow happens at Github: http://github.com/vkosuri/django-dialogflow
+Development of django_dialogflow happens at Github: http://github.com/vkosuri/django-dialogflow

 You are highly encouraged to participate in the development.
 If you don't like Github (for some reason) you're welcome to send regular patches.